 When I got my housing back again in July, it felt so good to sleep with both of my eyes closed instead of one eye open.
 I finally have gotten enough sleep in a warm place.
 It feels so good to feel safe.
 Prior to this time and when both of my parents passed, I had lost all hope of being housed.
 This has given me a new hope.
 I never thought this would happen for me!
 Also, I would love to attend a Metallica show one day too!

-I'm raising money for basic needs so I can purchase household items and school supplies.
+I'm raising money for basic needs so I can Food, hygiene and basic need items.

-Be the first to donate to Dwight this month!
+Be the first to donate to Celina this month!

 I'm raising money for a bed so I can get a decent nights rest.

 I'm raising money for husband so I can bring him home.